leonardcyber/unofficialkyc-cli/README.md

 same account by comparing email addresses.

-Because the funds are an arbitrary "proof-of-stake", and exist to enable the service as much to financially support UFKYC, only 10% of stakes users provide go to the UFKYC devs.
-The other 90% are donated to [GiveDirectly](https://www.givedirectly.org).
+Because the funds are an arbitrary "proof-of-stake", and exist to enable the service as much to financially support UFKYC, all funds staked in the way are donated to [GiveDirectly](https://www.givedirectly.org).
 GiveDirectly is a top-rated nonprofit foundation that provides electronic cash transfers to the world's poorest.
 GiveDirectly has been a [GiveWell](https://www.givewell.org) top rated charity for 8 years running, and you should consider donating to them anyways if you don't use our services.

 ### How does UFKYC's authentication flow work?